Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Technical Overview, Related Work, and Additional Results

-Most relevant to this work is the method of \defn{spectral partitioning}, which is the algorithm induced by the so-called ``Cheeger inequality'', which is a well-known result in Spectral Graph Theory.
 For an undirected graph $G$ with $n$ vertices, let its adjacency matrix (or weight matrix) be denoted $A$, and the diagonal matrix formed from its degrees (or sums of incident weights) be denoted $D$.
-The Laplacian matrix of $G$ is $L(G):=D-A$.
-We denote the eigenvalues of $L(G)$ as $0=\lambda_1(G)\leq\lambda_2(G)\leq\lambda_3(G)\leq\cdots\leq\lambda_n(G)$.
-The study of these eigenvalues, and their relationships to combinatorial quantities, is a primary focus of the field of Spectral Graph Theory.
-The second-smallest Laplacian eigenvalue in particular ($\lambda_2(G)$) was dubbed the algebraic connectivity of a graph by Fiedler~\cite{fiedler1973algebraic}, and is sometimes called the Fiedler value of a graph.
-As the name would suggest, algebraic connectivity has a relationship to a combinatorial form of connectivity.
-Namely, edge expansion:
+The Laplacian matrix of $G$ is $L(G):=D-A$, and its eigenvalues are denoted $0=\lambda_1(G)\leq\lambda_2(G)\leq\lambda_3(G)\leq\cdots\leq\lambda_n(G)$.
+The second-smallest Laplacian eigenvalue ($\lambda_2(G)$) was named the \defn{algebraic connectivity} of a graph by Fiedler~\cite{fiedler1973algebraic}, and is sometimes called the \defn{Fiedler value} of a graph.
+As the name would suggest, algebraic connectivity is related to a combinatorial definition of connectivity: